 Due Diligence and Supplier Assessments

-Trimble requires its suppliers, vendors, and contract manufacturers to fully comply with local and national laws where Trimble does business.
-Trimble has its own Supplier Code of Conduct which requires an authorized member of the supplier to observe and execute the code.
-The Supplier Code of Conduct, along with Trimble’s Code of Conduct, set standards for its company, suppliers, and partners.
-This code includes having a policy on how the company approaches modern slavery and human trafficking.
+Trimble conducts due diligence on all new suppliers during on-boarding and on existing suppliers at regular intervals.
+We require suppliers, vendors, and contract manufacturers to fully comply with local and national laws where Trimble does business.
+Our Supplier Code of Conduct requires an authorized member of the supplier to observe and execute the code.
+The Supplier Code of Conduct, along with Trimble’s Code of Conduct, sets standards for our employees, suppliers, and partners.
+Suppliers are required to commit to Trimble’s Supplier Code of Conduct which includes having a policy on how they prevent modern slavery and human trafficking within their organisation.

-Management within Trimble’s supply chain decides whether to ask a supplier to perform and share the results of an assessment and/or audit.
-This decision may be based on varying criteria, such as specific spend, country specific requirements and risk analysis.
-Assessing and managing risk within the supply chain includes, but not limited to, risk by country, by sector, or by transaction.
+Each year we select suppliers for assessment based on varying criteria, such as specific spend, country specific requirements and risk analysis.
+Assessing and managing risk within the supply chain includes, but is not limited to, risk by country, by sector, or by transaction.
 New business partnerships or relationships are also included in the risk assessment.

 The assessments are conducted using the MetricStream application to automate the registering and onboarding & continuous monitoring of suppliers, evaluate the risks of each supplier or engagement, and sequence due diligence assessments, while also qualifying, segmenting, and ranking third parties, including frequency of periodic assessments based on the supplier’s risk profile.
 In addition, integrate with alerts and provide a risk rating to suppliers, and trigger risk assessments.
 Record and resolve issues identified during onboarding, monitoring, or risk and compliance assessments.